muten84/nunchuck.js/README.md

   }
 ```

-###Values returned by the decoder:
+###Process values returned by the decoder:
-Decoder send data in an array of values.
-The decoder has an utility method to transform the array in a generic JSON object:
+Decoder sends data in an array.
+The decoder has an utility method (asObject) to transform the array in a generic JSON object:
 ```
   decoder.start(function(stream){
     var obj = decoder.asObject(stream);